Septian David Maulana

-Septian David Maulana (born 2 September 1996) is an Indonesian professional footballer who plays as an attacking midfielder or winger for PSIS Semarang.
+Septian David Maulana (born 2 September 1996) is an Indonesian professional footballer who plays as an attacking midfielder for Liga 1 club Malut United.

 Club career

-Mitra Kukar
+PS Mitra Kukar

 In December 2014, Septian signed a contract with Mitra Kukar.
 He made his debut on 5 April 2015 after replacing Jajang Mulyana in the 73rd minute, which ended 1–0 defeat against Persebaya Surabaya at Gelora Bung Tomo Stadium.
 In next match, he scored his first goal in the 35th minute against Gresik United.
 In 2015 season, he only played 2 times and scored one goal.

 2016 season

 On 14 May 2016, he scored his first goal of the 2016 season, scoring in a 1–4 away win over PS TNI at the Siliwangi Stadium.
 On 10 June, he scored equalizer in a 3–2 home win over rival Pusamania Borneo.
 In 2016 season, he had a good season in his first club with 29 appearances and scored five goals.